- Frequently Asked Questions

 This is where you can set some general parameters for SOTA Spotter.

-Allows SOTA Spotter to retrieve spots in the background (when the app itself is not visible to the user).
+Allows SOTA Spotter to receive spots via push messages in the background (when the app itself is not visible to the user).
 This is useful for the notifications.

 This section allows you to customize the way SOTA Spotter looks.